5l1v3r1/pragmash/COMMANDS.md

 This operator takes two arguments, a and b, and returns a-b.
 The arguments can be big integers or floating points.

-### The ! operator

-The not operator (denoted with an exclamation point `!`) inverts a condition.
-For loops, while loops and if statements all take conditionals, and `!` works the exact same way but backwards.

-If the `!` command gets 0 arguments, it returns "".

-If the `!` command gets one argument, it returns "" if the argument is not "" and "true" if the argument is "".

-If the `!` command gets more than one argument, it returns "" if the arguments are all the same or "true" otherwise.

 ### The [] operator

 The subscript operator (denoted with two brackets `[]`) is used to access an element in a newline-delimited list.
 The first argument is the list, the second is the index.
 For example: